GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * [Subclassing](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)) - class inheritance.
 Subclassing
   facilitates code reuse while maintaining encapsulation.
-* [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) - ability to call methods of a derived class through the reference of a superclass type, which, for example, allows [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
+* [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) - ability to call methods of a derived class through a reference of a superclass type, which, for example, allows [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

-Although OOP had tremendous success and remains a dominant programming paradigm to this day, it is not free of its own problems inherited from the procedural style, such as side effects, which, for example, make parallelism a non-trivial task under this approach.
+Although OOP had tremendous success and remains a dominant programming paradigm to this day, it is not free of its own problems inherited from the procedural style, such as uncontrollable side effects, which, for example, make parallelism a non-trivial task under this approach.
 Because of that, adepts of functional programming consider object-oriented programming harmful, probably, not without a reason.
 Being a great and simple tool for managing complexity, OOP requires equally great experience and discipline for its proper use.